 “In a lot of cases, you may be eligible for a credit union because of a family member’s status,” Briotta says.
 “So it’s important for consumers to understand that eligibility is a lot broader than they probably think.”

 First Financial membership is open to anyone who lives, works, worships, volunteers, or attends school in Monmouth or Ocean County, NJ.
-Click here to open your First Financial membership today!*
+Stop into any branch to get started today!

 2. Credit unions have fewer locations.
 If you look around, you won’t see a credit union on every corner, and you certainly won’t see a credit union that has as many physical locations as the big banks but limited locations may not mean as much as you think, Briotta says.